-Accessory Superset #2- Shoulder Exercise and Upper Back Exercise (3×12)
+Accessory Superset #2- Shoulder Exercise and Upper Back Exercise (3x12ea)

 Sets and reps are completely dependent upon your strength training goals.
 I put my suggestions in parenthesis but by no means the be all end all that you need to follow.

-Because of the weight classes in wrestling, I usually tend to favor going heavier with fewer reps on core movements to focus on developing strength and power.
+Because of the weight classes in wrestling, I usually tend to favor going heavier with fewer reps on core movements.

-This keeps the total volume low which will help facilitate more strength development rather than muscle growth.
+This keeps the total volume low.
+It also helps promote more strength development rather than muscle growth.

-I usually go lighter (especially in the off-season) with more reps on some of the accessory exercises with a focus on simply working the muscle and promoting equal development and muscular balance.
+I usually have wrestlers go lighter with more reps on some of the accessory exercises with a focus on simply working the muscle and promoting equal development and muscular balance.

-Once you begin your plan you must constantly assess how things are going (every 2-3 weeks which will allow some time for adaptation and improvements).
+Once you begin your plan you must constantly assess how things are going.

 Look back from week to week to see where you’re making gains and where you are stalling out.

-If you have a good block of training, look back to see what exercises you were doing, what weights you were lifting, and what the sets and reps looked like.
+If you have a good block of training, look back to see what exercises you were doing.
+Look at the weights you were lifting and what the sets and reps looked like.

 Similarly, look at the same pieces of information if you have an under-productive period of training.
 Use these pieces of info to make the necessary changes to make progress.

-I won’t lie to you, it’s a constant battle trying to determine the missing links in your plan (and they will often change; what once worked for you won’t necessarily work again for you) especially when you have to factor in all of the wrestling you’re doing will also be a big factor.
+I won’t lie to you, it’s a constant battle trying to determine the missing links in your plan.
+On top of that, they will often change- what once worked for you won’t necessarily work again for you.
+The amount of wrestling you’re doing will also be a big factor.